Jared-James/Jared-James/README.md

 </br>
 or here [LinkedIn](https://www.linkedin.com/in/jaredjames123/)

-Believer of the craftsman philosophy & also really into productivity & I also play golf,
+Believer of the craftsman philosophy & also really into productivity & I also play golf.

 My Stack consits of